Walk in Derbyshire is a resource of hiking routes and organised group walks around Derbyshire and the surrounding Peak District National Park.

 - Minimum Time: The minimum suggest time to complete the walk – this is for guidance only

-- Route File: A GPX file of the route
+- Route File: GPX file of the route

-Each route page provides a general overview of each walk, but please do not rely on it entirely to navigate.
-We highly recommend downloading the accompanying GPX file to assist navigation – but don’t rely on this either.
-Always take a physical map and compass with you as backup, and know how to use them.
-Hiking is generally safe, but there are always potential risks involved.
-Use common sense and reasonable judgment at all times.
+Each route page provides a general overview of each walk, but do not rely on it entirely to navigate.
+Always take a physical map and compass with you and make sure know how to use them.
+Hiking is generally safe, but there are always potential risks.
+Use common sense, plan your route beforehand and make a reasonable judgment at all times.

-Throughout the year Walk In Derbyshire host organised group walks open for all to join, lead by Leigh Walker.
+Throughout the year Walk in Derbyshire host group walks.

 The walks have a relaxed, easy-going atmosphere and tend to attract people with a similar vibe.
 We are not strict on routine, although do try and keep people safe at all times.
 We’ve never had a bad group yet!

 Derbyshire and the Peak District

 Derbyshire and the wider Peak District is located centrally in England and covers more the 550 square miles.
 The park has incredibly stunning landscapes, from rocky edges to deep dales, reservoirs, viaducts, cycleways, and varied wildlife and habitats.
 The park has been shaped by people and nature over thousands of years.

 The Dark Peak is situated in the northern half of the Peak District.
 Made mostly of gritstone, the area can be desolate and exposed, with sprawling heather moorland tops, and oak-birch woodlands.
 For that true ‘get away’ feeling, the Dark Peak is a must.